PRODI3GY/100_DAYS_OF_CODE-C-/DAY-6/README.md

 1. Learn about functions.
 2. Learn about arrays.
 3. Learn about scanf and user input.
-4. Create 3 functions, one that takes variables as arguments, one that takes arrays as an argument, and one that does not take any argument.
+4. Create 3 functions, one that takes variables as arguments, one that takes an array as an argument and prints all of it's elements, and one that does not take any argument.
-5. Create an array and a loop that sorts through that array and print each element.
+5. Create an array and a loop that loops through that array and print each element.
-6. Create a function that sorts through an array and prints each element in reverse order.
+6. Create a function that loops through an array and prints each element in reverse order.
 7. Create a program that accepts user input and outputs it.

 WHAT I HAVE LEARNED AND DONE.